LESC-Unicamp/Supplementary-materials/A-new-molecular-based-equation-of-state-for-mixtures-of-cylindrically-symmetric-hard-bodies/Equation-of-state/README.md

 ## <a name="running"></a>Running the Code

 <p align="justify">
   Finally, it's time to run the code!
-After compilation, the executable(s) can be found in the <code>/bin/</code> folder:
+After compilation, the executable can be found in the <code>/bin/</code> folder.
+The program should be executed from this directory because the initialization files are read directly from it and some input data are accessed using relative paths.
 </p>

 **Standard compilation**